doodybrains/supply-map/README.md

 `npm run start`

 note: You'll need an API key for the Google Sheet and Mapbox in order to pull in live data.
 The Google Sheet is output as a csv.
-To use this code with your own data you will need to add a .env.development file to the folder root and add the following items:
+To use this code with your own data you will need to add a `.env.development` file to the root of the project and then add the following keys:

 ```
 REACT_APP_GOOGLE_SHEET=link-for-your-google-sheet-output-as-csv